KDE/kgeotag/README.md

 **Warning**: KGeoTag is currently in the beta phase.
 It's feature-complete and should work fine, but version 1.0.0 has not been tagged yet.

 All beta testing and feedback is greatly appreciated!
-Feel free to join KGeoTag's IRC channel <kbd>#kgeotag</kbd> on Freenode!

 ## What is it?